-PERSONAL GROOMING STANDARDS ITEM OF GROOMING WILL BE / HAVE WILL NOT Hair Properly cleaned, groomed, styled , and within accepted color ranges (red, blond, brown, black).
-Be of distracting colors (green, purple, pink, orange, etc.) or any combination or patterns that are not "natural"; be of distracting style; spiked more than one inch.
-Cosmetics Conservative and in good taste.
-Be extreme or distracting; no stickers or designs, no excessive use of glitter.
-Nose ring, gauges or other body- piercing other than earrings Be worn.
+PERSONAL GROOMING STANDARDS ITEM OF GROOMING WILL BE / HAVE WILL NOT Hair Properly cleaned, groomed, styled , and within accepted color ranges.
+Be of distraction.
+Cosmetics Be extreme or distracting; no stickers or designs, no excessive use of glitter.
+Nose ring, gauges or other body-piercing other than earrings Be worn.
 Tattoos or other body markings Be visible, be gang or drug related, suggestive.
 Jewelry, pins, necklaces Be excessive, gaudy or unsafe; display an offensive message or suggest/promote drug use Sunglasses Be worn in class.
 Chains Be worn.